Eacred/eacrdata/README.md

 ## Important Note About Mempool

-Although there is mempool data collection and serving, it is **very important** to keep in mind that the mempool in your node (ecrd) is not likely to be exactly the same as other nodes' mempool.
-Also, your mempool is cleared out when you shutdown ecrd.
-So, if you have recently (e.g. after the start of the current ticket price window) started ecrd, your mempool _will_ be missing transactions that other nodes have.
+Although there is mempool data collection and serving, it is **very important** to keep in mind that the mempool in your node (eacrd) is not likely to be exactly the same as other nodes' mempool.
+Also, your mempool is cleared out when you shutdown eacrd.
+So, if you have recently (e.g. after the start of the current ticket price window) started eacrd, your mempool _will_ be missing transactions that other nodes have.

 ## Command Line Utilities

 ### rebuilddb2

-`rebuilddb2` is a CLI app used for maintenance of ecrdata's `dcrpg` database (a.k.a.
+`rebuilddb2` is a CLI app used for maintenance of eacrdata's `dcrpg` database (a.k.a.
 DB v2) that uses PostgreSQL to store a nearly complete record of the Eacred blockchain data.
-This functionality is included in the startup of the ecrdata daemon, but may be called alone with rebuilddb2.
+This functionality is included in the startup of the eacrdata daemon, but may be called alone with rebuilddb2.
 See the [README.md](./cmd/rebuilddb2/README.md) for `rebuilddb2` for important usage information.